 Figure 5.14, lake surface turbidity as a function of extinction coefficient, again indicates a fairly good relationship.
 There is some scatter in the plot at the higher end, adding uncertainty to prediction of extinction coefficients for higher turbidity values in the lake.
 There is one point with an extremely high turbidity and extinction coefficient.
 This point is for data obtained at Station 1, at the mouth of the inflow stream.
 Data from Station 1 are generally very unreliable to use in relationships between parameters.
-The inflow plume was often extremely variable in its horizontal position at the junction with the lake, shifting rapidly from side to side.
-In addition, the stream water immediately begins to entrain lake water in the plume and dilute the sediment concentration.
-Thus, if one attempts to correlate measurements made on a sample taken from the plume with measurements made in situ, there is uncertainty whether the same water conditions are being compared; the plume may be there for the sampling but not for the profiling, or vice versa.
-Station 1 data were collected to examine the inflow dynamics and to observe the ranges of the parameters experienced there, but the data were normally omitted from regression relationships.
+The inflow plume was often extremely variable in its horizontal position at the junction with the lake, shifting rapidly from side

 The plot of surface transmissivity as a function of extinction coefficient in Figure 5.15 shows some scatter.
-There is a scarcity of data, but if the data point in the upper right corner is omitted, a weak exponential relationship is evident.
+There is a scarcity of data, but if the data point in the upper right corner (which is from Station 1) is omitted, a weak exponential relationship is evident.
 A large extinction coefficient relates to a small transmittance, and vice versa.